AlvaroRodriguezGallardo/src-brokering/README.md

 [example-fn-logging](https://github.com/AlvaroRodriguezGallardo/src-brokering/tree/logging-output): With this version, you could see hot the program runs with 'docker logs <image>'.

 [example-fn-optimised](https://github.com/AlvaroRodriguezGallardo/src-brokering/tree/example-fn-optimised): In this version, Dockerfile use a low weight image

+## Work

+In this branch, you will find documentation and code about a system with only a node.
+If you want to see documentation and code about a general algorithm based in MOEA, please, go to branch [Multinode-System](https://github.com/AlvaroRodriguezGallardo/src-brokering/tree/Multinode-System)